MicrosoftDocs/azure-docs/articles/hpc-cache/hpc-cache-support-ticket.md

 # Open a support ticket for Azure HPC Cache

+Use the Azure portal to open a support ticket.
+Navigate to your cache instance, then click the **New support request** link that appears at the bottom of the sidebar.

 > [!NOTE]
-> During the public preview period, use [this link](<https://support.microsoft.com/en-us/supportforbusiness/productselection?sapId=6b415938-2927-0d9d-6c3c-fbacea64e42d>) to open a support case for the product Azure HPC Cache (Preview).
-The standard new support request form does not include the preview product.
+> During the public preview period, you also can use [this link](<https://support.microsoft.com/en-us/supportforbusiness/productselection?sapId=6b415938-2927-0d9d-6c3c-fbacea64e42d>) to open a support case for the product Azure HPC Cache (Preview).

-After the preview period has ended, you can use the Azure portal to open a support ticket.
-Navigate to your cache instance, then click the **New support request** link that appears at the bottom of the sidebar.

 <!--
 [ xxx update procedure - this is copied from FXT Edge Filer but there probably will be a context link for Azure HPC Cache xxx ]